Wisconsin's Icelandic outpost

 Boats preferred the passage between Rock Island and neighboring St. Martin Island to the Death's Door between Rock Island and Washington Island, so the keeper would have had many entries to make in his log.

-Beyond, she pointed out Poverty Island Lighthouse and Minneapolis Shoal Lighthouse, marking the entrance to Escanaba's harbor.
+Beyond, she pointed out Poverty Island Lighthouse and Minneapolis Shoal Lighthouse, marking the entrance to the harbor of Escanaba, Mich.

 From the lighthouse, the Thordarson Loop Trail continues around the east side of the island, past the old fishing village and Thordarson's stone water tower.